 We stayed the night before our departure in Airlie Beach, which you can read about here.
 On the day, Christmas Eve, we wandered into town to grab some alcohol as the boat is bring your own.
 We procrastinated for quite a while in the bottle shop over how much was too much, would the other people on our boat think we were alcoholics…and even more concerning, what if we ran out???
 We plumped for some beers, a couple of boxes of wine, some cider and two bottles of fizz and crossed our fingers that would be ok for all the worries above.

-On board we were greeted by our captain Aaron, glasses of fizz and a beautiful fruit platter.
-Whilst we started chatting to Gabi and our fellow guests (and drinking of course), he took each couple down to their cabin to show them the ropes.
-Our turn came and I was pleasantly suprised by our little cabin, dinky yes but also very well equipped!
-We had an ensuite with toilet, basin and tap that turned into a shower, electricity points and usb charger points, air conditioning, a little fan, a tiny window and sky light and, the thing that excited me the most, a port hole (sorry to any sailors if that is the wrong terminology) that looked down into the water.
+On board, we were greeted by our captain Aaron, glasses of fizz and a beautiful fruit platter.
+Whilst we started chatting with Gabi and our fellow guests (and drinking of course), he took each couple down to their cabin to show them the ropes.
+Our turn came and I was pleasantly surprised by our little cabin, dinky yes but also very well equipped!
+We had an ensuite with toilet, basin and tap that turned into a shower, electricity points and USB charger points, air conditioning, a little fan, a tiny window and skylight and, the thing that excited me the most, a porthole (sorry to any sailors if that is the wrong terminology) that looked down into the water.

-The next day was Christmas Day, we woke around 6:30 and headed up to the lounge dressed in our finest warm weather christmas gear.
-We enjoyed a lovely breakfast of fresh fruit and pancakes and then settled down to enjoy the journey to our morning desitination, Whitehaven beach.
+The next day was Christmas Day, we woke around 6:30 and headed up to the lounge dressed in our finest warm weather Christmas gear.
+We enjoyed a lovely breakfast of fresh fruit and pancakes and then settled down to enjoy the journey to our morning destination, Whitehaven beach.

 On our last day on the boat we commented that whilst we had seen Green Sea Turtles from the boat we hadn’t seen any whilst in the water.
 Our last snorkel was as good as all the others with so much to see, but when a shout went up that there was a huge turtle with us, we all got a little giddy!
 All seven of us in the water followed the most beautiful turtle in complete awe for about half an hour, taking in its every move.
 It even came right up for a breath next to me – a moment I will never forget.
 We were so lucky!